What does a crown prosecutor do?

 - presenting the case to a panel of magistrates or judges, or to a judge and jury, depending on the court

-- questioning the defendant and witnesses if the defendant denies the offence
+- questioning the defendant and witnesses

 - summing up the case for the prosecution

-- taking part in the development and training of other prosecutors and caseworkers
+- training other prosecutors and caseworkers

 - representing the CPS at casework conferences